MadManMcIvor/AleTrail/journals/Julie.md

+## 10/17/22
+Today I did pair programming with Alex.
+We were able to get the signup page and login page with token to work.
+We're created a logout modal with pop up confirming logout.

 ## 10/14/22
 Today I created the layout for the signup form.
 I'm still trying to figure out how to implement authentication for the front end while using the functional based component.